-It includes in-jokes such as cult actor Dick Miller watching himself on TV in A Bucket of Blood (1959) and Michelle Bauer going off half-naked into her bedroom followed by the sound of a chainsaw revving (a reference to Ray’s Hollywood Chainsaw Hookers).
+It includes in-jokes such as cult actor Dick Miller watching himself on TV in A Bucket of Blood (1959) and Michelle Bauer going off into her bedroom followed by the sound of a chainsaw revving (a reference to Ray’s Hollywood Chainsaw Hookers).

 A group of attractive young women spend the night in an old house.
 On the night of their arrival, a strange man (Carradine)arrives, delivering an old book.
 Once he is gone, the girls examine the book, where they find a sketch of a Tasmanian-devil like monster.